-- Elegant, graceful, and stunning, the Shih Tzu are famous in the canine show ring
+- Elegant, graceful, and stunning, these companion dogs are famous in the canine show ring

 - The Shih Tzu is known to bond for life with his human family

-- Highly adaptable – the Shih Tzu adapts well to both small apartments and big homes
+- Highly adaptable – adapts well to both small apartments and big homes

-- The Shih Tzu makes an excellent guard dog as he is alert, vigilant, and vocal when need be
+- The Shih Tzu makes an excellent alarm dog as he is alert, vigilant, and vocal when need be

-- Friendly – the Shih Tzu dogs love everyone they meet from strangers to cats and other dogs
+- Friendly – these small lap dogs love everyone they meet from strangers to cats and other dogs

 - The Shih Tzu makes a wonderful companion pet for children